 - Spam check headers

-Spam protection settings can be controlled by going to the Settings → Filters & Rules screen.
-Find the Spam protection section and click Advanced settings.
+Spam protection settings can be controlled by going to Settings → Mail Rules and clicking Spam protection.

 From this screen, you can choose your account's spam protection levels.
 The spam protection level dictates when a message will land in your Spam folder and when a message will be discarded immediately, without you ever seeing the message.
 These are determined by a message's spam score, which is a number that shows how likely the message is to be spam.
 By default, we move anything with a score of 5 or higher to your Spam folder.